 Instructions

-- Cover bowl with plastic wrap or a clean kitchen towel and rise in a warm place for 1 ½ to 2 hours or until doubled in size.
-(Refer notes for instructions on using your oven for rising the dough).
+- Cover bowl tightly with kitchen towel and place in a warm spot in your kitchen for 1 ½ to 2 hours, or doubled in size.

 Bake